IndraGunawan/api-rate-limit-bundle/Resources/doc/usage.md

 -------------------------------

 If you wish to configure the rate limits differently on some resources, you can use the `ApiRateLimit` annotation and set the `throttle` property in the same way you do in your main configuration.
 You can define a rate limits only for some specific methods using `methods` property (by default `null` to cover all the different methods).
+You may also use api operation names in your list of methods.
 You can also choose to enable or disable rate limiting by using the `enabled` property.

 ```php